 - Statement of purpose.
 What are your writing goals over the next few years, and how can Brown's program serve them?

 - Three recommendations, at least one of which speaks directly to your work as a theater artist.

 - TOEFL: required for applicants from non-English speaking countries only; see Graduate School website for details.

 - Inquiries should be addressed to Erik Ehn, Head of the M.F.A. in Playwriting in the Department of Theatre Arts and Performance Studies, Box 1897, Brown University, Providence, RI 02912.

-GRE General: Recommended
+GRE General: Not required

 GRE Subject: Not required